 1. Save Money By Lowering Your Coverage Levels:

 One of the easiest ways to save money is to lower your car insurance rates by trimming your coverage levels.
-Be careful: while it’s always great to save money, you want to be sure you’re still properly covered.
+But Be careful: while it’s always great to save money, you want to be sure you’re still properly covered.
 Here are a few areas where you might find savings by changing your coverage.

-- Eliminate Your Towing Expense: Driving habits, driving record, and annual mileage can be key factors in determining whether or not you need towing coverage.
+- Eliminate Your Towing Expense: Driving habits, driving record and annual mileage can be key factors in determining whether or not you need towing coverage.
 If you belong to an auto club such as AAA, then you should check to see if you have any overlap of coverage.
 If you do, you can remove that duplicate coverage from your auto insurance policy.

 2. Everyone Loves a Discount: